Two CLTs for Sparse Random Matrices

-where \(a^{*}_{ij} \in \{p,a_{ij}\},\) consider the extremal lacunary cycles first.
-If no edge is erased, then the contribution is \(\mathbb{E}[tr(\Tilde{A}^{2m})],\) given by (\ref{evenmom}).
-If all edges are erased, then \((np)^{2m}\) arises.
+where the summation is over lacunary cycles of length \(2m.\) Consider first the extremal lacunary cycles (i.e., \(e_1=...=e_{2m}\)).
+If no edge is erased (\(e_1=...=e_{2m}=1\)), then the contribution is \(\mathbb{E}[tr(\Tilde{A}^{2m})],\) given by (\ref{evenmom}), while if all edges are erased (\(e_1=...=e_{2m}=0\)), then \((np)^{2m}\) arises.
 It remains to see what occurs when there is a mix of both categories: it is shown that the more erased edges, the larger the overall contribution; in particular, the second term in (\ref{Amom}) comes from cycles with all but two consecutive edges erased.
-Besides, as the moments of the centered trace are of interest, obtaining the primary contributors from random cycles (i.e., not all edges erased) is crucial.
+Besides, as the moments of the centered trace are of interest, obtaining the primary contributors from random cycles (i.e., \(e_1+...+e_{2m}>0\)) is crucial.